[GUIDE]

 Create Your Account

 Head to roster.mypulsetech.com/register and sign up.
-You can register with Discord OAuth (recommended) or email/password.
+You can register with Discord (one click, recommended) or with an email and password — and you can sign in later with a passwordless magic link too.

 Create Your Community